-My name's Bennett Cain and I've worked in the east coast production community as a cameraperson for over a decade.
-I began as an ENG (electronic news gathering) shooter, became a Digital Imaging Technician (DIT), and gradually transitioned to post production where I'm currently working for HBO in the digital media workflow team.
+My name's Bennett Cain and I've worked in the east coast production community since 2004.
+I began as an ENG (electronic news gathering) shooter, became a Digital Imaging Technician (DIT), gradually transitioned to post production and am now working for HBO in the Digital Media Workflow team.

 Scene is captured with a camera or camera-like device.

 Camera device gathers photons which are converted to electrons, electrons are converted to analog voltage, amplified and then finally converted to digital data, often in massive quantity, which is then recorded.

 Data must be processed into viewable images by some sort of software.
 Digital images generally fall within two camps — one for viewing and one for making other images.
-More intermediary steps and more people involved in the process usually means larger and more complex post production pipelines.
-They all have one thing in common—big or small—to arrive at the final consumable media product and then be archived so that it can be successfully remastered for future formats.
+More intermediary steps and more people involved in the process inevitably means larger, more expensive, and more complex post production pipelines.
+They all have one thing in common—big or small—and that is to arrive at the final consumable media product and then be archived so that it can be successfully remastered for future formats.